ndaysinaiK/baby-blockchain/README.md

 ## Prerequisites

 - go installed
-- nodejs installe
+- nodejs installed

 ## Run it

 - git clone https://github.com/ndaysinaiK/baby-blockchain/tree/master/baby-blockchain
 - cd baby-blockchain/frontend
 - npm i
-- npm start
 - cd baby-blockchain/baby-blockchain/Simple : for the first implementation
 - go build
-- ./blockchain : this will run the app on port 3002
+- ./blockchain : this will run the app on port 3002 ( may shut down any app running on that port)
 - open the frontend folder, search for https://bch-simple.herokuapp.com in Utils/Apis.js and replace it with http://localhost:3002
-- go to http://localhost:3002 to see your app running, test and improve it
+- go to http://localhost:3002/api to see your api running.
+- cd baby-blockchain/frontend
+- npm start : this will open the reactjs app in your local browser.
+Test and improve it

 ### This project is an improvement of this article https://medium.com/swlh/is-it-hard-to-build-a-blockchain-from-scratch-2662e9b873b7